 Morgan later attended Clemson University with a major in Parks, Recreation and Tourism Management.
 Morgan chose Travel and Tourism as her emphasis area in PRTM, and became very interested in the growing trend of eco tourism around the world.
 She decided for her summer internship to pursue eco tourism in the Charleston area, and luckily acquired an internship with Barrier Island Eco Tours the summer before graduating from Clemson.
 She fell in love with the business and Charleston’s coast that summer, and decided to move to the area after graduating in 2002 with a Bachelor of Science.
 She continued to work with Barrier Island Eco Tours in the summers, and began a career in event and wedding planning in downtown Charleston.

-I am Robert Hopkins and I was born in Mount Pleasant.
-I was the youngest of six kids so I sought refuge in the woods. the fields, and marshlands of this area.
-I spent most of my childhood weekends going out to Capers Island with my family and friends.
-I graduated from college and began teaching in the elementary school I had attended as a child.
-After 15 years of teaching fourth and fifth grade I began working with Barrier Island EcoTours and it has been a dream come true.
-I have really enjoyed getting to know about the critters creatures of this area and all of the intricate interconnections of the ecosystem.
-Being able to share that with others is a real joy.
-My son got to grow up working on boats with me and now at the age of 25 with the captains license he has returned to work for us since college.
-I feel really blessed to be visiting the island that I visited throughout my childhood on a daily basis, sharing it with visitors to the area.
+Robert, a native of Mount Pleasant, and the youngest of six kids sought refuge in the woods. the fields, and marshlands of this area.
+He spent most of his childhood weekends going out to Capers Island with family and friends.
+He graduated from college and began teaching in the elementary school he had attended as a child.
+After 15 years of teaching fourth and fifth grade he began working with Barrier Island EcoTours and for him a been a dream come true.
+He has enjoyed getting to know about the critters creatures of this area and all of the intricate interconnections of the ecosystem.
+Being able to share that with others is a real joy for Robert.
+He feels blessed to have been able to work many years on the boat with his son and sharing the island that he visited throughout childhood on a daily basis.

 Kelsey is currently a graduate student working towards her Masters in Environmental Studies at the College of Charleston.
 She completed her undergraduate degree at Clemson University (GO TIGERS!), and is dedicated to coastal conservation.
 Her research focuses on the blue crab fishery in the grand state of South Carolina, specifically quantifying the impact of recreational fishing on the current blue crab population.
 Additionally, she is looking at the ecosystem dynamics in the face of climate change, and how abiotic stressors due to climate change may impact the blue crab population in the SEUS.
 She loves the outdoors and her dog Hobbes (like Calvin and Hobbes, coincidentally her favorite comic of all time).
 She can’t wait for you to get on our boats and learn about this awesome ecosystem!